 Ted McGee (2016)

 In February 2016, a tall, six-drawer IKEA dresser collapsed onto two-year-old Ted McGee of Apple Valley, MN, killing him.
-Ted’s family is currently preparing a lawsuit against IKEA.
+Ted’s family filed a lawsuit against IKEA.

 In the wake of Ted’s death, IKEA spokeswoman Mona Astra Liss offered the McGees her condolences and released the following statement: